-At the annual meeting of stockholders held on April 22, 2008, the stockholders approved the terms of the Company's Performance-Based Incentive Cash Compensation Plan for Executive Officers (the "Cash Incentive Plan").
-Under the Cash Incentive Plan, executive officers have an opportunity to earn bonuses of up to 100 percent of their annual salaries, not to exceed a maximum amount of \$2 million per individual per year, upon achievement of bonus performance goals which are pre-set every year by the Compensation Committee upon its approval of the performance bonus program for that year.
-The 2008 Cash Incentive Plan expires on April 23, 2013.
-The Board has submitted for approval of the stockholders at the Annual Meeting a new Performance-Based Incentive Cash Compensation Plan for Executive Officers (the "2013 Cash Incentive Plan") which is more fully described on pages 11-12 entitled "Approval of Performance-Based Incentive Cash Compensation Plan for Executive Officers."
+At the annual meeting of stockholders held on April 23, 2013, the stockholders approved the terms of the Company's Performance-Based Incentive Cash Compensation Plan for Executive Officers (the "Cash Incentive Plan").
+Under the Cash Incentive Plan, executive officers have an opportunity to earn bonuses of up to 100 percent of their annual salaries, not to exceed a maximum amount of \$2 million per individual per year, upon achievement of bonus performance goals which are preset every year by the Compensation Committee upon its approval of the performance bonus program for that year.
+For 2013, these performance goals were based on targeted revenue growth, targeted pre-tax profit growth, and increase in pre-tax profits over the previous year's pre-tax profit base.

-For 2012, these performance goals for Messrs.
-R. Randall Rollins, Gary W. Rollins, Harry J. Cynkus and Eugene A. Iarocci were based on targeted revenue growth of the Company, targeted pre-tax profit growth of the Company, and increase in pre-tax profits over the previous year's pre-tax profit base of the Company.
-For 2012, the performance goal for Messr.
-John F. Wilson was based on targeted revenue growth of his divisional responsibilities, targeted pre-tax profit growth of the Company, increase in pre-tax profits over the previous year's pre-tax year profit base of his divisional responsibilities, and targeted pre-profit growth of his divisional responsibilities.
+For 2013, these performance goals for Messrs.
+R. Randall Rollins, Gary W. Rollins, John F. Wilson and Harry J. Cynkus were based on targeted revenue growth of the Company, targeted pre-tax profit of the Company, and increase in pre- tax profits over the previous year's pre-tax profit base of the Company.
+For 2013, the performance goals for Eugene A. larocci was based on targeted revenue growth of his divisional responsibilities, targeted pre-tax profit of the Company, increase in pretax profits over the previous year's pre-tax year profit base of his divisional responsibilities.

 For the Company revenue performance goal, Messrs.
-R. Randall Rollins and Gary W. Rollins were eligible to earn bonuses of between 5 and 35 percent of their respective annual salary and Messrs.
-Harry J. Cynkus and Eugene A. Iarocci were eligible to earn a bonus of between 1.25 percent and 15 percent of his respective annual salary.
-The minimum growth in revenue over prior year for these persons to be eligible to earn a bonus under this element of the Cash Incentive Plan for 2012 was 3.65 percent.
-Because the actual increase in Company revenues in 2012 over base year revenues was

-5.5 percent, this resulted in bonuses of 34.9 percent of salary for Messrs.
-R. Randall Rollins and Gary W. Rollins, and 15.0 percent of salary for Messrs.
-Harry J. Cynkus and Eugene A. Iarocci.
+R. Randall Rollins, Gary W. Rollins, and John F. Wilson were eligible to earn bonuses of between 5 and 35 percent of their respective annual salary.
+Harry J. Cynkus was eligible to earn a bonus of between 1.25 percent and 15 percent of his respective annual salary.
+The minimum growth in revenue over prior year for these persons to be eligible to earn a bonus under this element of the Cash Incentive Plan for 2013 was 4.35 percent.
+Because the actual increase in Company revenues in 2013 over base year revenues was 5.2 percent, this resulted in bonuses of 17.1 percent of salary for Messrs.
+R. Randall Rollins, Gary W. Rollins, and John F. Wilson and 6.0 percent of salary for Harry J. Cynkus.

-For the divisional revenue performance goal, Messr.
-John F. Wilson was eligible to earn a bonus of between 1.25 percent and 15 percent of his annual salary.
-The minimum growth in divisional revenue over the prior year revenue base to earn a bonus under this element under the Cash Incentive Plan for 2012 was set at a level that the Company believes was moderately difficult to achieve.
-Based upon the actual increase in his divisional revenues, this resulted in a bonus of 15 percent of salary for Messr.
-John F. Wilson
+For the divisional revenue performance goal, Eugene A. larocci was eligible to earn a bonus of between 1.25 percent and 15 percent of his annual salary.
+The minimum growth in divisional revenue over the prior year revenue base to earn a bonus under this element under the Cash Incentive Plan for 2013, which was 4.57 percent, was set at a level that the Company believes was moderately difficult to achieve.
+Based upon the actual increase in his divisional revenues, this resulted in a bonus of 4.2 percent of salary for Eugene A. larocci.